hieptl/netflix-clone/README.md

 >
 > - What is "e" ?
 React provides the concept of __Synthetic Event__.
 >
 > - SyntheticEvent is a cross-browser wrapper around the browser's native event.
-It's API is same as the browser's native event, including stopPropagation() and preventDefault(), except the events work identically across all browsers.
+Its API is the same as the browser's native event, including stopPropagation() and preventDefault(), except the events work identically across all browsers.
 >
 > - The input's value can be get by using __e.target.value__
 >